Skip to Content

 A 3-day London itinerary

-This is my suggested itinerary for three days in London – including the must-see London landmarks, afternoon tea, my favorite museums for some culture but also some cool street art spots, the best walks and my favorite green spaces, delicious food and evening activities.
+This is my suggested itinerary for three days in London (but if you only have 48 hours in London, feel free to leave out the activities that don’t appeal to you) – including the must-see London landmarks, afternoon tea, my favorite museums for some culture but also some cool street art spots, the best walks and my favorite green spaces, delicious food and evening activities.
 If you haven’t booked your trip to London yet, you can check out the best London Holiday rentals with cozycozy.com here.weekend in London

 Day 1: Royal London and London’s most iconic sights